 Sleep apnea is considered a serious and potentially fatal life-threatening sleep disorder.
 The word apnea means without breath.
 In this disorder, the patient’s breathing involuntarily stops and starts while they sleep.
-Followings are the three main types of sleep apnea:
+The followings are the three main types of sleep apnea:

 - Obstructive Sleep Apnea: In obstructive sleep apnea, the upper airway repetitively gets blocked partly or completely, hindering the airflow.
 While most people experience occasional periods without breath during sleep, it is dangerous if more than 15 episodes occur per hour.
 In such cases, it requires immediate medical attention to avoid health issues.